Musk to step back from Trump administration role as Tesla profits plunge

 Car changing is a big deal

-“I’m going to buy a brand-new Tesla to show my confidence and support for Elon Musk, a truly great American,” US President Donald Trump said recently about the South Africa-born entrepreneur, following a plunge in the company’s share price.
+“I’m going to buy a brand-new Tesla to show my confidence and support for Elon Musk, a truly great American,” Trump said on 10 March about the South Africa-born entrepreneur, following a plunge in the company’s share price.

 The next day, on 11 March, the South Lawn of the White House was turned into a temporary Tesla showroom, with Trump calling the vehicles “beautiful” on camera, and paying particular praise to the outlandishly designed Cybertruck.
-He plans to eventually buy a red Model S.
+He eventually settled on a red Model S.

 But is it truly all doom and gloom for Tesla because of Musk’s antics and his controversial relationships?
 It’s much more nuanced than that.